 Taking the lead when it comes to diaper changes will not go unappreciated, especially early on when diaper changes are nonstop.
-Although a change only takes a minute or two, it reduces the amount of work for your partner, allowing her to focus on breastfeeding (and then falling asleep as soon as she can afterward).
-Do the middle-of-the-night changes too so those sleepy nursing sessions are as simple as possible for your partner.
+Although changing wet diapers only takes a minute or two, it reduces your partner’s workload, allowing her to focus on breastfeeding (and then falling asleep as soon as she can afterward).
+Do the middle-of-the-night changes so those sleepy nursing sessions are as simple as possible for your partner.

-Although only your partner can breastfeed, anybody can take care of the post-feeding burping.
+Anybody can take care of burping after your baby nurses.
 Once your partner’s finished nursing, offer to take the baby off her hands.
 Doing this will give her a few minutes to herself, a rare experience for a mother of an infant, and give you more opportunities to hold your baby!

 When your baby wakes to eat in the middle of the night, do what you can to streamline the breastfeeding process for your partner.
 Tend to your little one initially by picking them up, soothing them, putting on a fresh diaper, and bringing them to your partner to be fed.
 If she prefers, keep her company while she nurses and put the baby back to bed afterward.